babylonlabs-io/rollup-bsn-contracts/SPEC.md

     /// Submit Finality Signature.
     ///
     /// This is a message that can be called by a finality provider to submit their finality
-    /// signature to the Consumer chain.
+    /// signature to the BSN.
-    /// The signature is verified by the Consumer chain using the finality provider's public key.
+    /// The signature is verified by the BSN using the finality provider's public key.
     /// If an equivocation is detected (signing two different blocks at the same height),
     /// the contract will automatically extract the secret key using EOTS and submit evidence
     /// to Babylon Genesis for slashing.